-Western intellectualism and Western slavery were together in the bed throughout the Age of Imperialism.
+In the Age of Imperialism, Western intellectualism and Western slavery marched hand in hand.
 Most European writers of this period have defended slavery and colonization in their writings because they benefitted from such enterprises.
 Edward Gibbon could devote his life to working on his history of the Roman Empire, published in six volumes between 1776 and 1788, because his grandfather (also called Edward Gibbon) had amassed a great fortune as the director of the South Sea Company, whose chief occupation was to supply African slaves to the Americas.

 Lewis Carrol, the author of Alice in Wonderland, was the great-grandson of a notorious slave trader.
 The father of the French writer François-René de Chateaubriand was a slave trader and had also served as the captain of a slave ship.
 John Locke, the so-called philosopher of liberty and man’s rights, was a major shareholder in the Royal African Company, which was shipping thousands of slaves every year to the Americas in ships which were so overcrowded that about 20 percent of the slaves died during the Atlantic crossing.
 The company’s initials, RAC, would be branded with hot iron on the breasts of the slaves who were transported on its ships.